PhilT/machines/README.markdown

 * On your local machine (change VM_IP_ADDRESS to the ip address of the VM) sudo sh -c 'echo VM_IP_ADDRESS machinesvm >> /etc/hosts'
 * What I also do at this point is take a snapshot of the VM

+There are also some rake tasks for starting and stopping the vm.

 What's happening under the hood
 ---------------------------------------